gardener/gardener/docs/proposals/30-apiserver-proxy.md

 The implementation will be controlled by two distinct feature gates that handle different aspects of the solution.
 Each feature gate can be disabled per shoot to allow testing of the old implementation via E2E tests.

 ### Feature Gate 1: `APIServerSecureRouting`
-Controls the enablement of the new routing implementation using HTTP CONNECT and custom headers.
+Controls whether shoots use the new secure routing implementation with HTTP CONNECT and custom headers.

-#### Alpha
-- **Default:** Disabled
-- **Actions:**
-    - Introduces new port for HTTP CONNECT
-    - Deploys new custom header processing
-    - Configures mTLS for new routing path
-    - Enables E2E testing of the feature
-    - Implementation of all unit and integration tests
-    - Documentation completion

-#### Beta
-- **Default:** Enabled
-- New shoots automatically use new implementation
-- Existing shoots continue using old implementation

-#### GA
-- **Default:** Always enabled
-- All shoots use new implementation
+**Rollout Plan:**
+- Initially introduced as disabled by default
+- Once stability is proven in production environments, enabled by default for new shoots
-- Existing shoots automatically migrated during reconciliation
+- Existing shoots will retain their previous setting until explicitly migrated
+- When fully proven, the feature gate will be removed and the functionality will become permanent

 ### Feature Gate 2: `APIServerLegacyPortDisable`
-Controls the disabling of the legacy port.
-Can only progress once `APIServerSecureRouting` is GA.

-#### Alpha
-- **Default:** Disabled
-- **Prerequisites:**
-    - Feature gate `APIServerSecureRouting` is in GA state
-    - All monitored shoots successfully using the new implementation
-- **Actions:**
+Controls whether the legacy port is available.
+This feature gate can only be enabled after `APIServerSecureRouting` has been fully rolled out.

+**Rollout Plan:**
-    - Marks port as deprecated
+- Introduced as disabled by default
-    - Implementation of E2E tests with legacy port disabled

-#### Beta
-- **Default:** Enabled
-- Automatically closes legacy port for new shoots
+- Once all shoots have migrated to secure routing, enabled by default for new shoots
-- Existing shoots prompted for migration during reconciliation
+- Existing shoots will be notified to migrate during reconciliation

-#### GA
-- **Default:** Always enabled
-- Legacy port completely disabled
-- All configuration for legacy port removed

-### Testing Strategy
-- Feature gates can be switched off per shoot to allow testing of the old implementation
-- E2E tests will cover both new and old implementations
-- All testing functionality is implemented and validated in alpha phase
+- When migration is complete, the feature gate will be removed and the legacy port will be permanently disabled

 ## Alternatives

-- Implement stricter filtering of proxy protocol headers at the istio-ingress gateway level
-- Use a custom LoadBalancer solution that is transparent or aware of the Gardener architecture

-In all seriousness, we are not aware of any other or real alternative solution to address this issue.
+We are not aware of any other alternative solution to address this issue, as requiring a transparent Load Balancer for Gardener is no solution.

----